angeanto/angeanto.github.io/docs/maintenance/accelerator/README.md

 ### Compact homepage variant

 The homepage calls `cohort-employers.html compact=true` below the Accelerator actions and above the scorecard.
 The homepage caption is “Participants from top companies”; the logos identify participant employers and do not imply endorsement.
 The variant uses an h3 beneath the card’s h2, 108px slots, 46px height and 60% of the product-page logo widths.
 Both views share the employer data, 38-second loop, hover-to-pause behavior and reduced-motion fallback, without a visible pause control.
-The homepage Read More button uses `_data/accelerator.yml`’s product URL and a secondary outline style, preserving the two existing gold actions.
+The homepage Read More button uses `_data/accelerator.yml`’s product URL and the shared primary gold button style, matching Enroll Now and the interest action in normal, hover and keyboard-focus states.
 No new assets or dependencies are needed; existing ignore rules cover temporary builds.

 ### Motion control removal (2026-09-15)